Data Dictionary Authoring Guide¶

 An example of an Windows Security Auditing Event 4616 follows:

-The standard_name and standard_type are special properties of event fields, as they represent the first layer of data standardization on the event.
+The standard_name is a special property of event fields, as it represents the first layer of data standardization on the event.

 In the example above (event 4616), the